-Additionally, because of how much power you accumulate, you have more choice of how you want to play your game.
+Additionally, because of how much power you accumulate, you have more choice in how you want to play your game.
 Keep in mind that you should always be aware if you are overextending yourself in any part of the board.

-In addition to the powerful knights, the dark-squared bishop can help you to plan attacks to White’s questionable queenside and center.
+In addition to the powerful knights, the dark-squared bishop can help you to plan attacks on White’s questionable queenside and center.
 Therefore, White has to be extremely careful not to allow you to take an easy advantage over the game.

 One of the most common reasons people do not play other variants of the Slav is because the light-squared bishop is blocked in by all of the pawns.
 However, in this variation, there are tons of ways you can integrate this piece safely on the queenside.